C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 I'm not trying to say drugs are bad (m'kay).
 I spent a lot of time having fun.
 Excessive consume over years, however, is and always will be toxic to you, your body and your mental health.
 Trust me, I've been there and I'm not going back.
 Drugs ruined my life.

 ### Effects
-The effects of years of drug abuse are extensive and range from confusion, memory disorders, excessive sweating, depression, bipolarity and paranoia to panic attacks, dissociativity and schizoaffective disorders.
+The effects of years of drug abuse are extensive and range from confusion, memory disorders, excessive sweating, depression, anxiety,  bipolarity and paranoia to panic attacks, dissociativity and schizoaffective disorders.
 \- Yes you can get stuck in a horrortrip and it's no fun at all.

 ### Treatments